bosch-aisecurity-aishield/watchtower/README.md

 AIShield Watchtower can be used to inspect vulnerabilities in Jupyter notebooks and AI/ML Models (.h5, .pkl and .pb file formats).

 For using AIShield Watchtower, clone Watchtower repo.
-Install prerequisites and scan your notebooks and AI/ML models
+Install prerequisites and scan your notebooks and AI/ML models.
+Some starting sample test files are available within the Watchtower repo.

 ---

 ### Prerequisites

-- For  running watchtower in CLI or UI version, python3 and pip should be installed in the host system.
+- For  running Watchtower in CLI or UI version, python3 and pip should be installed in the host system.
 - For running UI-Docker version, docker and docker-compose should be installed in the host system

 Cloning Watchtower repo